raghav1674/Devops-Task-5/README.md

-## 1. Deploy them as pods on top of Kubernetes by creating resources Deployment, ReplicaSet, Pods or Services
+#### 1. Deploy them as pods on top of Kubernetes by creating resources Deployment, ReplicaSet, Pods or Services
+#### 2. And make their data to be remain persistent
+#### 3. And both of them should be exposed to outside world

 ## PROMETHEUS: